Issues with a Dealership

 Talk to the dealership first.
 Begin with the department in question, and if there is still an issue, you can talk to the General Manager or Owner.
 At this point, you may want to send an email to the General Manager or Owner, outlining the issue, and how you would like to resolve it.
 By this stage, most issues have been resolved.

-For dealerships that are part of the Sales Certification Program, submit a formal complaint (link to the list)
+For dealerships that are part of the Sales Certification Program, submit a formal complaint.

 Summarize your complaint in writing and include the following information: